-Use of agents in BB exposes FI to significant operational and reputational risks.
+Use of agents in \mathcal{BB} exposes FI to significant operational and reputational risks.
 Efficient and foolproof Agent Due Diligence (ADD) procedures must exist to mitigate these risks.
+ADD should commensurate with the level of services to be offered by the agent as specified in the agency agreement.

 FIs are responsible for having clear, well documented ADD policy and procedures.
 These procedures, at minimum, should contain new agent take on procedures (NATP), initial due diligence and regular due diligence checks to be performed at specified intervals and a list of early warning signals and corrective actions to ensure proactive agent management.
-ADD should clearly specify roles and responsibilities of various functions in the bank w.r.t. agent management.
+ADD should clearly specify roles and responsibilities of various functions in the bank with respect to agent management.

-NATP should clearly define various agent types and minimum agent selection criteria for each type.
+NATP should clearly define various agent types based on the BB services they are allowed to offer and minimum agent selection criteria for each type.
 FIs should ensure that agents are well established, enjoying good reputation and having the confidence of the local people.
 FIs may give wide publicity in the locality about the intermediary engaged by them as Agent and take measures to avoid being misrepresented.

-Banks should ensure that proper AML/CFT monitoring process exists for branchless banking, necessary actions to be taken by agents in this regard are well communicated to the agents and the agents' compliance of the same is monitored.
+FIs should ensure that proper AML/CFT monitoring process exists for branchless banking, necessary actions to be taken by agents in this regard are well communicated to the agents and the agents' compliance of the same is monitored.
+FIs should develop comprehensive mechanism for ongoing supervision and monitoring of their agents.